 Publication Ethics and Publication Malpractice Policy

-AAM is a proud member of COPE and observes carefully the policies on publication ethics and Malpractice.
-To ensure the best quality publications and to avoid duplicate publications, Journals asks clearly from the submitting author if the article is submitted solely to AAM and is not considered for publication elsewhere.
+AAM is a proud member of COPE and observes carefully the policies on publication ethics and Malpractices.
+To ensure the best quality publications and to avoid duplicate publications, journal asks clearly from the submitting author if the article is submitted solely to AAM and is not considered for publication elsewhere.
 A distinct copyright form is asked from the authors to be submitted if their article is accepted for publication.
 This form includes the statement about the originality of the content and proper citation of all referred work.
 This also makes all the contributing authors responsible for any malpractice related with publication if comes or being brought into the notice of the editorial board.

 Retracting the articles:

 Journal also has a policy of retracting the published articles if some serious fallacy is being brought into the notice of the editorial board after its publication.

 Post Publication review: